artyuum/request-dto-mapper-bundle/README.md

 #[Dto(denormalizerOptions: [ObjectNormalizer::DISABLE_TYPE_ENFORCEMENT => true])]
 ```

-If an error occurs while calling the `denormalize()` method from the Denormalizer, the [DtoMappingFailedException](src/Exception/DtoMappingFailedException.php) will be thrown.
+If an error occurs when the `denormalize()` method is called from the Denormalizer, the [DtoMappingFailedException](src/Exception/DtoMappingFailedException.php) will be thrown.

 ### 5. Validate
 Whether to validate the DTO (once the mapping is done).
 Internally, the [validator component](https://symfony.com/doc/current/validation.html) will be used, and if you do not have it installed a `LogicException` will be thrown.